mattmonja/flappy-fish/README.md

-# Flappy Fish for Emacs 𓆝 𓆟 𓆞
+# Flappy Fish for Emacs

 Flapping fish in your active buffer